top of page

 Third Grade

 Third grade children experience the most meaningful changes to their social and emotional development in their lives up to this point.
 Between second and fourth grade comes a milestone of development for children as they learn about themselves and about the world around them.
 Third grade students at The Lexington School become ready to see themselves as part of a community, work with abstract concepts like fractions of a whole, and develop responsibility and independence at home and in the classroom.
 The third grade teachers at The Lexington School believe that children need the right blend of support and challenges to bolster their spelling and vocabulary skills, develop fluency in reading, and gain a passion for writing.
 In third grade math, many of the units of instruction introduced during winter and early spring focus on fractions and decimals in all sorts of different ways.
 At this point in the year, third grade students will begin to understand what their parents already knew.
-Being one student in a classroom of 16 (instead of 24 or even 30) means that each student will share more often, will be called on more frequently, and will have more one-on-one time with the teacher.
+Being in a tight knit and small class means that each student will share more often, will be called on more frequently, and will have more one-on-one time with the teacher.
 It means that teachers will know their students and understand each learner's style and individual needs.
 It means that each student will have a greater responsibility in the classroom community, and each student will have a bigger share of everything great that happens in third grade.
 At The Lexington School, one way we keep student achievement high is by keeping class sizes low.

 Fourth Grade